drupal-entity-training/event/index.md

     */
    ```

-   This part of a comment block of a class is called an _annotation_.
-Annotations
-   are a way to provide metadata about code.
-Even though it is part of a comment
+   Even though the annotation is part of a comment block, it is required for the
-   block, the annotation is required for the entity type to function.
+   entity type to function.

    Each part of this code block is explained below: